As part of my double feature for Furious Cinema’s: Scenes of the Crime Blog-a-thon.

 Richard Attenborough straddles the role of Billy Savage as a man torn between his devotion to a woman who is losing her grip on reality and yet has suffered years of his wife’s verbally berating asides as honeyed as they pour from her lips when she delivers them.

-The entire house, within it’s art direction by Ray Simm gives the appearance of a suffocating museum piece, paying homage to Myra’s mother who left it as an inheritance.
-The air is laden with the heaviness of Victorian Era bourgeois decadence, with it’s opulence, darkly lavish design and the vintage gramophone equip with elephantine trumpet.
+The entire house, within its art direction by Ray Simm, gives the appearance of a suffocating museum piece, paying homage to Myra’s mother who left it as an inheritance.
+The air is laden with the heaviness of Victorian Era bourgeois decadence, with its opulence, darkly lavish design, and the vintage gramophone equipped with an elephantine trumpet.
 All this bit of regalia from bygone days help sustain Myra’s delusion, cementing her dwelling in the past.
-She plays the gramophone incessantly which wears on Billy’s ever fraying nerves, as the crackling remnants of a boy soprano intones a solo version of Hear My Prayer and On The Wings of a Dove.
+She plays the gramophone incessantly which wears on Billy’s ever-fraying nerves, as the crackling remnants of a boy soprano intones a solo version of Hear My Prayer and On The Wings of a Dove.

 Myra comports herself with an even temperament, repressing her manic euphoria.
-At first Billy is panicked at the sight of the Amanda’s mother who shows up at the house to attend a Séance , but Myra tells him that it’s good news she’s come, because now she can “share my truth.”
-Eventually Myra can not sustain her mental unbalance which culminates into disorientation and agitation as she collapses on the floor, Billy rushing to her side.
+At first, Billy is panicked at the sight of Amanda’s mother who shows up at the house to attend a Séance, but Myra tells him that it’s good news she’s come, because now she can “share my truth.”
+Eventually, Myra can not sustain her mental unbalance which culminates in disorientation and agitation as she collapses on the floor, Billy rushing to her side.
 Again, there is a frame where three women, this time including Mrs.Clayton seem to be present in the shot to signify the continuance of a doomed ‘fate.’

 It is when Billy finally challenges Myra that she spurts out her convoluted logic about children being like animals in a pet shop who will adjust happily to their new environment.
-Which is absolutely false in any case, but Myra isn’t logical, she is desperate, delusional, obsessed and in a state of manic displacement.
+This is absolutely false in any case, but Myra isn’t logical, she is desperate, delusional, obsessed, and in a state of manic displacement.